 There are some other things to consider with the best gaming laptops.
 Smaller definitely doesn't mean cheaper, for example, in PC gaming—laptops, especially thin ones, can be pricey—but the delta is narrowing.
 The fact that manufacturers focus so much of their efforts on power efficiency and thermals means that the best gaming laptops are on the cutting edge of what's possible.

 But, if you're not looking to max out your credit cards, we frequently scout out cheap PC gaming deals for Australians too, which includes laptops.

 If you don't go with a high powered gaming laptop, we've got a list of the best laptop games you can play on low-spec machines.

 Best gaming laptops

-The new 2020 Razer Blade 15 model improves one of our favorite gaming laptops.
-It has the same gorgeous CNC-milled aluminum chassis as its predecessor, only this time it holds the latest graphics chips from Nvidia—namely the RTX Super cards—and the new Intel 10th Gen CPUs.
+The latest spin of the Razer Blade 15 yet again improves on one of our favorite gaming laptops.
+It has the same gorgeous CNC-milled aluminum chassis as its predecessor, only this time it can house one of the latest graphics chips from Nvidia—namely the RTX 30-series—and an Intel 10th Gen CPU.

 Whatever config you pick, we think the Razer Blade 15 is the overall best gaming laptop on the market right now.